fabriziogianni7/ens-contracts/README.md

 ## EthRegistrar

-Implements an [ENS](https://ens.domains/) registrar intended for the .eth TLD.
+Implements an [ENS](https://ens.domains/) registrar intended for the .beam TLD.

 These contracts were audited by ConsenSys Diligence; the audit report is available [here](https://github.com/ConsenSys/ens-audit-report-2019-02).